 In this work, we use the classification confidence to examine data quality.
-We first train a classifier with the original training dataset and then use the trained classifier to classify the generated data, and only data with high classification confidence (higher than the Algorithm 1 The work flow of sVAE and sWGAN
+We first train a classifier with the original training dataset and then use the trained classifier to classify the generated data, and only data with high classification confidence (higher than the thre\hold) are appended to the training dataset.
+We train a new classifier with the appended dataset and repeat the two steps mentioned above until we have enough generated data.
+We present the algorithm in Algorithm 1.